 “Pinterest and moodboards are a great way of laying out the pieces you’re interested in and will help you create an overall theme for your interior.
 This can also be a good way of editing down all those impulse decisions and selecting just a few really amazing pieces.”

 Mix It Up

-“Avoid matchy-matchy furniture sets – the three-piece lounge suite should be left in the 1970s,” says Tom Chalet, ‘experience chief’ at homeware etailer Swoon Editions.
+“Avoid matchy-matchy furniture sets – the three-piece lounge suite should be left in the 1970s,” says Tom Chalet, marketing manager at luxury carpet etailer Designer Carpet.

 (Colour) Contrast Is Key

 “A room can be multi-coloured,” says Timothy James Burden, creative director at Liller Interior.
 “You don’t have to streamline everything in one or two colours.”